-Provided the combination of alternating and mean stresses does not exceed the fastener yield stress, a high initial preload is beneficial to the fatigue resistance of the joint.
+Provided the combination of alternating and mean stresses does not exceed the fastener yield stress, a high initial preload is beneficial to the fatigue crack initiation resistance of the fastener.
 This is illustrated in Figure 11-4.
 Even very high tensile stresses, which cause plastic deformation at local stress concentrations, can be beneficial.
 Plastic deformation results in residual compressive stresses, which reduce the effective stress.

-The ESAFATIG software (reference 11.2) contains specific fastener data.in 115118
+The ESAFATIG software (reference 11.2) contains specific fastener data.
+The available fastener data is illustrated below in Figure 11-5 to Figure 11-8.

+Where: